Aloha from Waikiki!

-Aloha from Waikiki!
-Hawaii is always a great idea for a vacation and it’s so good to be back, especially staying at ‘Alohilani Resort Waikiki Beach.
-I visited Oahu back in 2015 with no real plans and a small budget.
-It took a while to finally visit this island again and this time, we decided to upgrade to a luxury vacation.
-‘Alohilani Resort Waikiki Beach had been on my list to stay for so long and I was so excited when finalizing our room for a whole week here!
+Hawaii is always a great idea for a vacation, and it’s so good to be back, especially staying at ‘Alohilani Resort Waikiki Beach.
+I first visited Oahu back in 2015 with no real plans and a small budget.
+Fast forward to now, and after a long wait, I finally returned to the island, this time to upgrade to a luxury vacation.
+Staying at ‘Alohilani Resort was a dream come true, and I was beyond excited to finalize our reservation for a whole week here.

 Aloha ‘Alohilani

-The moment we walked into the open-air lobby, we felt a sense of warmth and welcome from the staff that greeted us.
-The check-in process was pleasantly smooth and quick and before you know it, we were already on floor 14 walking to our Premiere Ocean Front Room.
-We walked towards our balcony door and looked out in the busy streets of Waikiki.
-That’s when we knew, it’s officially vacation.
+The moment we walked into the resort’s open-air lobby, we felt a genuine sense of warmth and hospitality from the friendly staff.
+The check-in process was seamless, and within minutes, we were heading up to our Premiere Oceanfront Room on the 14th floor.
+We opened the balcony door to a bustling view of the streets of Waikiki, and that’s when it hit me – it’s officially vacation time.

-There are two towers on the ‘Alohilani property.
-I stayed on the Beachside Tower which is closer to the beach, and the other is Seascape Tower, which connects to the Parking Garage on floor C (3rd Floor).
-Both towers connect on the 3rd floor.
-This is important if you’re self-parking, you wouldn’t have to take the elevator down to the lobby.
+The property consists of two towers.
+I stayed in the Beachside Tower, which is closer to the beach, while the Seascape Tower is connected to the parking garage on the 3rd floor (Level C).
+Both towers are connected on the 3rd floor, so if you’re self-parking, you won’t have to take an elevator down to the lobby.

-TIP: The quickest way to get to your room without having to go through the lobby is to park at Level C in the parking structure, walk through the towers, and take the elevator to your floor.
+Pro Tip: To avoid the elevator ride, park on Level C in the parking structure, walk through the towers, and take the elevator up to your floor.

 ‘Alohilani Rooms